Are you dealing with selfish kids? Learn how to discipline an ungrateful child without power struggles, and nurture respect for each other instead.

 Giving in reinforces the very behaviors that contribute to the ingratitude you’re trying to remove.
 If anything, remind yourself that throwing a tantrum doesn’t allow her to learn better ways of communicating what she wants or feels.

-Struggling with what exactly to do when your child throws a tantrum?
-Join my newsletter and get my quick guide to help you figure out what to do when tantrums strike.
-Download it below—at no cost to you:
+Free printable: Struggling with what exactly you should do when your child throws a tantrum?
+Download my quick guide to help you figure out what to do when tantrums strike.
+You’ll also get my newsletters, which parents say they LOVE:

 5. Withdraw privileges temporarily